 Bright Lights Windsor

-Bright Lights Windsor dazzled thousands throughout the holidays once again this year, this time with a strengthened focus on inclusivity ensuring that families and friends could share the experience like never before.
+Bright Lights Windsor dazzled thousands throughout the holidays once again in 2019, with a strengthened focus on inclusivity ensuring that families and friends could share the experience like never before.
 Tam offers thanks in our final video and introduces our highlight reel:

 (Click below to enlarge.)

-In addition to the new accessible pathways and the Bright Lights Windsor train, we introduced last year, our newly renovated washroom building will now offer heated and accessible facilities throughout the festival.
+In addition to the new accessible pathways and the Bright Lights Windsor train, we introduced in 2018, our newly renovated washroom building offered heated and accessible facilities throughout the festival.

-The WE Made It: Holiday Market, which is sponsored by Tourism Windsor Essex Pelee Island in partnership with the Urban Art Market, Rose City Etsy Team and WindsorEats will have more booths and more hours of operation: the market will now be fully open Friday, Saturday and Sunday from 5:30 p.m. to 9:30 p.m., and we’ll offer a partial market for food and beverages during the week now as well.
+The WE Made It: Holiday Market, sponsored by Tourism Windsor Essex Pelee Island in partnership with the Urban Art Market, Rose City Etsy Team and WindsorEats included more booths and more hours of operation.

-New this year, we’ll offer sensory friendly “Silent Nights” on Monday evenings from 5:30 p.m. to 10 p.m. in partnership with Autism Ontario Windsor Essex.
-The lights will be on, but sound will be muted, strobe elements paused and light dulling glasses available, so the display can be enjoyed in a peaceful environment that is accommodating to sensory sensitivities.
+in 2019 we introduced sensory friendly “Silent Nights” on Monday evenings in partnership with Autism Ontario Windsor Essex.
+The lights were on, but sound was muted, strobe elements paused and light dulling glasses were made available, so the display could be enjoyed in a peaceful environment that is accommodating to sensory sensitivities.

-Sparking Windsor’s well known charitable spirit will be a priority again this year, and we’ll be hosting a number local charities, including Operation Keep Windsor Warm, Autism Ontario Windsor Essex, Windsor Essex Care for Kids Foundation (W.E.
+A number of local charities again joined us onsite including Operation Keep Windsor Warm, Autism Ontario Windsor Essex, Windsor Essex Care for Kids Foundation (W.E.
 Care for Kids), Unemployed Help Centre, Canadian Mental Health Association and the Salvation Army.